1 Anglo French Law

 2.4 References to “the Terms” include reference to any terms set out in the Scope of Services and/or the General Terms of Engagement or otherwise agreed with you.
 We reserve the right to amend the Terms if it becomes necessary due to changes in commercial practice or law in the U K or in France

-2.5 The services are provided to you by Anglo French Law Group Ltd (Reg No. 11003451) and not by any of our individual partners, employees or agents.
+2.5 The services are provided to you by Anglo French Law as the trading style of Anglo French law Group Ltd (Reg No. 11003451) and not by any of our individual partners, employees or agents.

 2.6 Your acceptance of the start of our work for you shall be deemed to be acceptance of the Terms by the written return of you letter of engagement any advice or guidance given before this is deemed to be outside the remit of the letter of engagement for we may at that time not be fully acquainted with the entirety of the facts surrounding your matter or associated matters upon which you seek to instruct us general advice before engagement cannot be considered binding for these very reasons however that may be incidence where we are asked by you or obliged by circumstance and the urgency perceived or real to act before written instruction is received in which case our action taken shall be considered to be instruction upon an hours billed rate published and become invoiced in the absence of the implied engagement as we might have been led to believe was to be forthcoming.